Share this Article

 Towards the end of the evening, I found myself in the “Brooklyn” apartment—where the common space is papered in the Beastie Boys’ Mike D’s “Brooklyn toile”—waiting in line for the application of a semi-permanent tattoo, courtesy of Roomrs partner Inkbox.

-There, I met Lauren Neidenberg, 20, from Ellsinore, Missouri, a student at the Conservatory of Recording Arts and Sciences in Arizona, who’d been in town a month for a music industry internship.
-She’d found Roomrs on Facebook through Gypsy housing, landed at the 350 Manhattan Avenue Roomrs in Harlem, and lived with “four girls and one guy” for $1,600 a month.
-(Among them: a Columbia student, a marketer, and a young woman from Italy who came to learn English.)
+There, I met Lauren Neidenberg, 20, from Ellsinore, Missouri, a student at the Conservatory of Recording Arts and Sciences in Arizona, who was in town for a music industry internship.
+She’d found Roomrs on Facebook through Gypsy housing, landed at the 350 Manhattan Aven.
+Roomrs in Harlem, and lived with “four girls and one guy” for $1,600 a month.
+(Among them: A Columbia student, a marketer, and a young woman from Italy who came to learn English.)

 Eshwar Sundararaja, 24, was in the tattoo queue as well.
 He landed at the Spanish Harlem Roomrs last November when he found out his lease wasn’t legal and “had to get out real quick.”
 He explored Craigslist a bit, and knew he didn’t want a short-term sublet.
 A Google search for “easy available room” led him to Roomrs, and CEO Or himself showed him the apartment himself.
 (Both are Columbia alums, which added to the comfort level and appeal.)

-More bubbly, clear-eyed people filed into the apartment: a Columbia graduate student, an assistant to an executive at a record company based in Williamsburg.
+More bubbly, clear-eyed people filed into the apartment: A Columbia graduate student and an assistant to an executive at a record company based in Williamsburg.
 Meanwhile, it was finally time for my semi-permanent tattoo.
 I chose a classic pizza slice design, a nod to my old school NYC cred, but had it drawn on the inside of my wrist, because that seems to be what all the kids are doing these days.

 It looks like they might all be doing Roomrs, too.
-The company says it has a 93 percent occupancy rate and recently announced two million dollars in funding from private investors.
+The company says it has a 93 percent occupancy rate and recently announced $2 million in funding from private investors.

-And ironically, I can see the appeal, from my been-through-the-New-York-City-real-estate-ringer vantage point: your very own manageable, pristine room; a handyman on call via smart home; one monthly transfer to cover my rent and bills, and someone to clean up after me?
+And ironically, I can see the appeal, from my been-through-the-New-York-City-real-estate-ringer vantage point: Your very own manageable, pristine room; a handyman on call via smart home; one monthly fee to cover my rent and bills, and someone to clean up after me?
 Plus a bedside table lamp that charges my phone?
 When do I move in?

 While events and socializing at Roomrs are not mandatory, they do happen, such as crafting in the common area with partner Craft Jam and or a workout in the park with Instagram influencer Adam Francisco, who documented a stint in a Roomrs apartment as well.
 Happenings are curated by Roomrs community managers (also young 20-somethings) who not only help place tenants with suitable roommates, but also serve as a general resource for them as they acclimate to the city.
 All members can communicate with each other via Slack.

 Of course, you pay for this relatively frictionless existence.
-Bedroom start at $800 (although none are available now), and $1,500 is the average rate for a room; rents at the new building are $1,800 and up.
+Bedroom start at $800, and $1,500 is the average rate for a room; rents at the new building are $1,800 and up.

 Roomrs anticipates its new flagship will be fully-occupied in two to four weeks following its debut, but don't sweat it if you get shut out.
 Future locations in Soho and Times Square are being considered, as well as other cities in the U.S.